ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     $salesGroup = Get-DistributionGroup -Identity Sales | select DistinguishedName
     ```

-2. Define filter variables for the Investors, Research, and Sales groups as follows:
+2. Define filter variables for the Investors, Research, and Sales groups by running the following PowerShell cmdlets in the Office 365 Security & Compliance Center:

     ```
     $investorsFilter = "(MemberOfGroup -eq $investorsGroup)"